aport550/Apartment_Score/README.md

 # Apartment_Score
-Functional Python App - Providing an Apartment Score based on businesses and amenities near a users input location.
+Functional Ipython App - Providing an Apartment Score based on businesses and amenities near a users input location.